semrush/intergalactic/website/docs/components/button/button.md

 - the button is a CTA, and it needs an additional visual accent (icon);
 - the interface has enough space for buttons;
-- user is not yet familiar with the functionality of the button, and icon or only text may not be enough for them to understand.
+- user isn’t yet familiar with the functionality of the button, and icon or only text may not be enough for them to understand.

 ### Icon-only button

 We recommend using the icon-only button if:

-- interface has not enough space;
+- interface hasn’t enough space;
 - user can easily understand from the context its function (purpose) / user understands the functionality of the button without an explanation.

 > **Add a tooltip with information about button's function to the icon-only buttons**.
-It helps user to understand functionality of the button if the icon is not the obvious one.
+It helps user to understand functionality of the button if the icon isn’t the obvious one.

 @## Button label